feelixs/clyppy-docs/docs/developer-mode.md

 - Debugging issues with bots or other Discord features.
 - Providing debugging information to developers.

+Note that Developer Mode is **not needed** for using CLYPPY.
+This guide merely serves as a reference for those who want to use it.

 ## How to Enable Developer Mode

 To enable Developer Mode in Discord, follow these steps: